Second Home Mortgage | Requirements & Guide 2025

 You can buy a primary residence with just 3% down in many cases.
 But it takes a 10% down to buy a vacation home — and that’s if the rest of your application is very strong (high credit score, low debts, and so on).

-If you have a lower credit score or higher debt-to-income ratio, your mortgage lender may require at least 20% down for a second home.
+If you have a lower credit score or higher debt-to-income ratio, your mortgage lender may require at least a 20% down payment for a second home.
 A down payment of 25% or higher can make it easier to qualify for a conventional loan.

 5. Cash reserves needed for a vacation home purchase